net64-mod/net64-mod.github.io/src/content/wiki/troubleshooting.md

 This is an extremely common bug, and there is quite the list of what the issue could be.

 - Make sure you’re actually connected to a server.
-- Be sure that there is an exception made for Firewall and your Antivirus.
+- Be sure that there is an exception made for every part of your Firewall and Antivirus.
 - Run both Project64 and Net64 as admin.
 - This could also be a host problem so try to connect to a verified public server.